 “If you don’t prioritize it, you’re not going to manage it right.” – Dr. Oz

-We were invited to Web Summit to cover how companies are using technology to positively impact people’s lives.
+We were invited to Web Summit to cover how companies use technology to positively impact people’s lives.

-I was able to talk briefly with Dr. Oz and learn more about the small actionable steps we all can take to improve our health by improving our sleep and diet.
+I talked briefly with Dr. Oz and learned more about the small actionable steps we can take to improve our health by improving our sleep and diet.

 1.)
 Make your sleep and diet a priority.

 2.)
-Cut out the distractions and turn off the lights about 30 minutes before going to bed.
+Cut out the distractions and turn off the lights for about 30 minutes before bed.

 Sleep hygiene!
-According to Dr. Oz, we should all follow a routine before going to bed.
+According to Dr. Oz, we should all follow a routine before bed.

 For more information, check out this article from Sharecare’s blog: Sleep Better in 9 Steps